kevtr0801/kevtr0801.github.io/index.md

 ---

 ### The Business of Eating: Forecasting Trends in Victoria's Food Industry
+This project embarks on an analytical journey to forecast the future of food service turnovers in Victoria Australia.
+I will be using Seasonal Naive, Exponential Smoothing (ETS) and AutoRegressive Integrated Moving Average (ARIMA) forecasting models to provide a comprehensive outlook onthe movement in food service turnovers.
 <p>
   <img src="images/forecast-models.png" width="30%" height="100" />
   <img src="images/residual-plot.png" width="30%" height="100" />